SCOPE: Signal-Calibrated On-Policy Distillation Enhancement with Dual-Path Adaptive Weighting: Methodology

 Building upon this, we design two distinct surrogate objectives for the partitioned subsets:

-\begin{itemize}[leftmargin=*] \item \textbf{Valid Trajectory Exploitation ($i \in \Omega_c^x$):} Correct trajectories provide direct, valid reasoning steps.
-Rather than relying on teacher guidance, we directly leverage these successful attempts.
-By maximizing their likelihood through the surrogate objective, we reinforce the model's own capabilities:
+\textbf{Valid Trajectory Exploitation ($i \in \Omega_c^x$):} Correct trajectories encapsulate direct, valid reasoning steps.
+Rather than relying on teacher guidance, we explicitly leverage these self-generated successful attempts.
+By maximizing their likelihood through the surrogate objective, we reinforce the model's intrinsic capabilities:

-\item \textbf{Flawed Trajectory Rectification ($i \in \Omega_w^x$):} Incorrect trajectories lack valid ground-truth targets.
+\textbf{Flawed Trajectory Rectification ($i \in \Omega_w^x$):} Incorrect trajectories lack inherent supervisory targets.
 To enable effective rectification, we leverage the teacher policy $\pi_T$ to provide external guidance.
-The on-policy distillation objective minimizes the forward KL divergence by treating the token-level log-ratio as a penalty reward, yielding the following surrogate loss:
+The on-policy distillation objective minimizes the reverse KL divergence by treating the token-level log-ratio as a negative advantage, yielding the following surrogate loss:

-where $\bar{\theta}$ denotes parameters detached from the computational graph. \end{itemize}
+where $\bar{\theta}$ denotes parameters detached from the computational graph.